Genital Reconstructive Surgery – Labiaplasty (no vaginal cavity)

 Your general medical health is very important.
 Make sure you bring your referral letter with you.
 Also inform Mr Ives of all medical conditions that you have or have suffered from.
 This includes operations that you may have had as a child.

-If you have a cardiac condition or complex medical history, it may be necessary to perform your surgery at Knox Hospital.
+If you have a cardiac condition it may be necessary to perform your surgery at Knox Hospital.
 Please make certain you have up to date reports and results from your treating cardiologists when you come for your consultation.

 You must also consider your weight.
-Mr Ives WILL NOT operate if your BMI is >30 The anaesthetic complications and postoperative complications increase significantly above these parameters.
+Mr Ives WILL NOT operate if your BMI is >30 for labiaplasty or 28 for a vaginoplasty.
+The anaesthetic complications and postoperative complications increase significantly above these parameters.

 Smoking (including vaping and ‘weed’) also increases the risk of complications following surgery.
-You must stop smoking at least 8 weeks prior to surgery, and abstain for at least 8 weeks following surgery.
+You must stop smoking 8 weeks prior to surgery, and abstain for at least 8 weeks following surgery.

 Mr Ives performs most of his gender surgery at Masada Hospital in East St Kilda.
 He also operates at Knox Hospital in Wantirna, for patients who have complex medical histories.